-- 3.168.
-Local authorities are responsible for enforcing the legislation and anecdotal evidence has shown that this is difficult to achieve in practice and households and businesses within a SCA are often unaware of the legislation. - 3.169.
+3.186.
+Local authorities are responsible for enforcing the legislation and anecdotal evidence has shown that this is difficult to achieve in practice and households and businesses within a SCA are often unaware of the legislation.

+- 3.187.
 In addition, we do not consider the use of criminal sanctions to be a proportionate and effective sanction in relation to the emission of smoke by business and householders in a SCA.
 This has led to very low levels of enforcement, with burning of solid fuels left to flow unchecked, negatively impacting the air quality within the local area.
 A Welsh Government review of civil sanctions for environmental offences in 2015 reported they deterred non-compliance, provided an effective and fair way of enforcement, reducing risks of environmental harm and prevent harm from occurring or continuing.
-Criminal sanctions will be replaced with a type of civil sanctions (monetary penalties) in relation to the emission of smoke from businesses and households in a SCA. - 3.170.
+Criminal sanctions will be replaced with a type of civil sanctions (monetary penalties) in relation to the emission of smoke from businesses and households in a SCA. - 3.188.
 Civil monetary penalties, to replace the current criminal offences, will be able to be levied by local authorities where smoke is emitted from a chimney within a SCA, but this will be the last resort available, for example where there is non-compliance.
 The amount will be determined by the local authority, but within a range of between £175 and £300.
-Local authorities will be expected to explore a range of options, including education, sharing of best practice and other behavioural change tools, before resorting to the use of monetary penalties. - 3.171.
+Local authorities will be expected to explore a range of options, including education, sharing of best practice and other behavioural change tools, before resorting to the use of monetary penalties. - 3.189.
+A significant barrier for local authorities in creating new smoke control areas is the reimbursement of adaptation costs for pre-1964 homes.
+By removing the potential risk of incurring these costs, local authorities may be more inclined to use this legislation as a vehicle to improve local air quality in their vicinity. - 3.190.
 New guidance will provide support to local authorities in implementing the new legislative framework, considering the role of SCAs as part of their approach to managing local air quality and working with communities to implement best practice.

-- 3.172.
+- 3.191.
 Maintaining the status quo of the current legislative framework is likely to mean that there is no improvement to local authorities' ability to tackle the problem of smoke being emitted from a chimney in a SCA.
-This means that smoke from businesses and households within SCAs could contribute to poor air quality in the local area. - 3.173.
+This means that smoke from businesses and households within SCAs could contribute to poor air quality in the local area. - 3.192.
+Should the adaptation costs for pre-1964 homes be retained, the cost burden on society and the negative impact on air quality could increase. - 3.193.
 Benefits to the environment, nature and human health by reducing the risk of ecosystem, climate and human health problems resulting from polluting smoke have been well documented.
 Missing an opportunity to strengthen the smoke control regime could contribute to an increase in the level of health and social costs associated with poor air quality.